Fentanyl Rehab in Houston, TX

 What is Fentanyl?

-Fentanyl is a synthetic opioid pain reliever, 50 to 100 times more potent than morphine.
-Opioids work by binding opioid receptors in the central nervous system causing a reduction in the release of neurotransmitters associated with the sensation of pain.
-In addition, the drug comes in a variety of forms including:
+Fentanyl is a highly addictive synthetic opioid pain reliever, about 50 to 100 times more potent than morphine.
+It is sometimes used in medical settings and given to cancer patients.
+Fentanyl and other opioids work by binding opioid receptors in the central nervous system causing a reduction in the release of neurotransmitters associated with the sensation of pain.
+The powerful drug comes in a variety of forms including:

 1. Lozenges